Accreditation Frequently Asked Questions

 • Parenteral administration of benzodiazepine and narcotic drugs (intravenous, intramuscular, subcutaneous, submucosal or intranasal).

-Registrants must first be authorized and registered with BCCOHP through the Sedation & General Anesthesia Committee before providing moderate sedation services.
+Licensees must first be authorized and registered with BCCOHP before providing moderate sedation services.

 Requirements vary depending on the level of sedation CDAs assist and the roles they function on the clinical team.
 Please refer to Sedation and General Anesthesia Standards and Guidelines for details.

-CDAs who function as moderate sedation assistants or recovery supervisors must have current BLS and DAANCE, OMAAP, or CDAAC.
+CDAs who function as moderate sedation assistants or recovery supervisors must have current BLS and DAANCE, OMAAP, CDAAC or the University of Alberta’s Sedation Training Assistant Certificate Program (Sedation Assistant Certificate).

 Regulated professionals who provide and/or assist with sedation services should ensure they are in full compliance with BCCOHP standards and guidelines.
 All sedation providers, operating dentists (i.e., non-sedation providers treating sedated patients) and support staff will be assessed with the BCCOHP’s Minimal and Moderate Sedation in Dentistry Standards & Guidelines, including assessment of each team member’s credentials.